-Falcon is a mid-sized suburb in Western Australia within the Mandurah local government area (postcode 6210).
-With a population of 5,531, the suburb has a mature demographic with a median age of 50.
+Located in Western Australia within the Mandurah local government area, Falcon is a mid-sized suburb (postcode 6210).
+With a population of 5,531, the suburb has an older-leaning population with a median age of 50.
 Households earn a median income of $63K per year, with an average household size of 2.2 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +3.4% year-on-year at the LGA level.
+WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are technicians & trades, professionals, community & personal service.
+Employment in the area leans toward healthcare and mining.
 The top ancestries reported are English, Australian, Scottish.

 Public transport access includes 48 bus stops.

-From an investment perspective, Falcon offers a gross rental yield of 4.5%, rated as moderate yield.
-Property prices sit below the state median ($600K/$951K), suggesting a potential value opportunity.
+Looking at the investment signals, Falcon shows a gross rental yield of approximately 4.8%, rated as moderate yield.
+Property prices sit below the state median ($600K/$951K), which can point to relative value.
 The price-to-income ratio of 9.6x is considered moderate.
 House prices have moved +26.3% year-on-year.
+Population growth of +3.4% year-on-year points to strong growth demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.